kbond/ZenstruckResourceBundle/README.md

             # The default route to use after create/edit/delete actions.
 Defaults to the "list" action if enabled or "homepage" if not.
             default_route:        ~

+            # none: disables permission checking, simple: checks for ROLE_<NAME>_ADMIN on new/edit/delete actions, full: checks for ROLE_<NAME>_<ACTION> on new/edit/delete actions.
+            permissions:          none

             routing:
                 enabled:              false